-Paragraph 145(a) of Annex V of Commission Implementing Regulation (EU) No 680/2014the EBA ITS on supervisory reporting defines the past-due criterion.
+Paragraph 145(a) of Annex V of Commission Implementing Regulation (EU) No 680/2014 defines the past-due criterion28.
 Material exposures with amounts more than 90 days past due are considered to be non-performing.
-The materiality threshold to be used should be the same as in the definition of default in accordance with Article 178 of the CRR, as specified in the relevant regulatory technical standards-EBA RTS 2016/06 (section 3.4).
+The materiality threshold to be used should be the same as in the definition of default in accordance with Article 178 of the CRR, as specified in the relevant regulatory technical standards29.

 An exposure can only be past due if there was a legal obligation to make a payment and payment is compulsory.
 In the event that there is no legal obligation or payment is not compulsory, non-payment does not constitute a breach.
-For example, nonpayment of discretionary interest on an Additional Tier 1 capital instrument does not constitute a past-due situation.
+For example, non-payment of discretionary interest on an Additional Tier 1 capital instrument does not constitute a past-due situation.
 However, banks should carefully assess whether non-payment of discretionary interest is linked to other events for classification as non-performing.